The Dos and Don’ts of Marketing E-Newsletters

 - Accept an invitation.

-Do use an E-mail Marketing Service, such as MailChimp
+Do usE E-mail Marketing Software, such as MailChimp

 This will allow you to track the success of your campaigns.